getpatchwork/patchwork/docs/upgrading.md

 when upgrading an existing, production installation of Patchwork.
 If you are interested in the specific changes between each release, please refer to the [`UPGRADING` document][gh-upgrading] instead.
-If this is your first time installing Patchwork. please refer to the [installation guide][doc-installation] instead.
+If this is your first time installing Patchwork, please refer to the [installation guide][doc-installation] instead.

 ## Before You Start